 Victories over paralysis are what motivate us as we design each experiment, document and categorize each participant’s progress.
-We are an international team committed to understanding neuroscience and translating scientific findings to the clinic to continually move toward fully overcoming paralysis.
+We are an international team committed to understanding the neuroscience of spinal cord function and then translating scientific findings to clinical practice.
+This moves us continually toward fully overcoming paralysis.

-Every spinal cord injury is as unique as the person experiencing them.
-We strive to understand that injury and the impact it has on an individual’s life.
-Every incremental gain a person makes in mobility, health and quality of life is a victory.
+Every spinal cord injury is as unique as the person who experiences it.
+We strive to understand each individual injury and the impact it has on an individual’s life.
+Every incremental gain a person makes in mobility, health and quality of life is a true victory over paralysis.

-Building upon this strong foundation and success, we now have clinical services and research for children with paralysis.
-Some children are born with paralysis because of conditions such as spinal tumors, while others are due to injuries and diseases.
-The injury also interrupts the normal course of their growth and development.
-We have pioneered research and practice of activity-based therapies, specifically locomotor training, to promote recovery for kids after spinal cord injury.
+Building upon this strong foundation and success, we have extended our clinical services and research to children with paralysis due to spinal cord injuries.
+Some children are born with paralysis because of conditions such as spinal tumors, while paralysis strikes others as a result of physical trauma or acquired diseases.
+These injuries interrupt a child’s normal growth and development.
+KSCIRC has pioneered pediatric research and the practice of activity-based therapies, specifically locomotor training, to promote recovery for kids after spinal cord injury.
 We have seen improved abilities to sit, stand, balance, and step.
-People of all ages with paralysis will now have the opportunity to benefit from the research and clinical application of scientific findings.
+Nothing beats the feeling of watching our kids kick paralysis!